• Home

 From Farming to Fostering

 Do I have time to do both?
 No!
-And I certainly do not have the budget to do so either, but I have learned that God provides, and I figure it out.
+And I certainly do not have the budget to do so either, but I have learned that God provides, and I will figure it out.
 I am spread real thin, but I will do my best for as long as my heart is beating.

 Involved in animal rescue since I was 12 years old